Archive for category: Conferences

 Scientific Publications 3.0

-March 4th, 2009 by dario
+March 4th, 2009 by

-liquidpubInterdisciplines.org is hosting an electronic conference (sponsored by the Liquid Publications project) on the impact of Web 2.0 technologies on the format of a scientific paper and, more generally, on their effect on knowledge production practices in the scientific community.
+liquidpubInterdisciplines.org is hosting an (sponsored by the Liquid Publications project) on the impact of Web 2.0 technologies on the format of a scientific paper and, more generally, on their effect on knowledge production practices in the scientific community.

 It currently features three target articles open to online discussion:

-1. What Science can learn from Google? by WIRED editor-in-chief Chris Anderson
+1. by WIRED editor-in-chief Chris Anderson

-2. Peer-to-peer review by MediaCommons founder Kathleen Fitzpatrick
+2. by MediaCommons founder Kathleen Fitzpatrick

 Science in the 21st Century

-July 14th, 2008 by dario
+July 14th, 2008 by

 (Conference announcement via Gerry McKiernan)